citp/privacy-policy-historical/t/th/the/therecoveryvillage.com.md

 You may set your choices for advertising in the following ways:

-**_Online Behavioral Advertising:_** If you prefer that we not use information based on online Site behavior to provide online and offline tailored content and advertising, you may opt out of online behavioral advertising by emailing us your request at **jwhite@advancedrecoverysystems.com**
+**_Online Behavioral Advertising:_** If you prefer that we not use information based on online Site behavior to provide online and offline tailored content and advertising, you may opt-out of online behavioral advertising by emailing us your request at [**privacy@therecoveryvillage.com**](mailto:privacy@therecoveryvillage.com)

 **Important Reminder**

 In order for online behavioral advertising opt outs from our Sites and on other sites to work on your device, your browser must be set to accept cookies.
-If you delete cookies, buy a new device, access our Site or other sites from a different device, or change web browsers, you will need to opt out again.
-If your browser has scripting disabled, you do not need to opt out, as online behavioral advertising technology does not work when scripting is disabled.
+If you delete cookies, buy a new device, access our Site or other sites from a different device, or change web browsers, you will need to opt-out again.
+If your browser has scripting disabled, you do not need to opt-out, as online behavioral advertising technology does not work when scripting is disabled.
 Please check your browser’s security settings to validate whether scripting is active or disabled.

 **Linking to Other Sites**

-We may provide links to third party sites **.** If you follow links to sites not affiliated or controlled by us, you should review their privacy and security policies and other terms and conditions, as they may be different from those of our Sites.
+We may provide links to third-party sites.
+If you follow links to sites not affiliated or controlled by us, you should review their privacy and security policies and other terms and conditions, as they may be different from those of our Sites.
 We do not guarantee and are not responsible for the privacy or security of these sites, including the accuracy, completeness, or reliability of their information.

 **Security**

 To protect Personal Information from unauthorized access and use, we use security measures that comply with applicable federal and state laws.
-These measures may include device safeguards and secured files and buildings as well as oversight of our third party service providers to ensure information remains confidential and secure.
+These measures may include device safeguards and secured files and buildings as well as oversight of our third-party service providers to ensure information remains confidential and secure.
 While we follow generally accepted industry standards to protect the Personal Information submitted to us (both during and once we receive it), no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

-If you have any questions about security on our Site, you can e-mail us at **jwhite@advancedrecoverysystems.com**
+If you have any questions about security on our Site, you can e-mail us at [**privacy@therecoveryvillage.com**](mailto:privacy@therecoveryvillage.com)

 **Making Sure Information is Accurate**